Tarik Shah

-In 2007, Reuters reported that Shah pled guilty to "one count of conspiring to support al Qaeda.
+In 2007, Reuters reported that Shah pleaded guilty to "one count of conspiring to support al Qaeda.
 In exchange, prosecutors dropped one of the terrorism charges against him."

 Two undercover FBI agents (a.k.a. informants) were involved in Shah's entrapment case.
 Yemeni informant Mohamed Alanssi targeted Shah on December 1, 2001, months after 9-11, at Farhane’s Islamic bookstore in New York City.
 Theodore Shelby, an ex-convict and former Black Panther using the name Saeed, "was sent by the government to approach Mr. Shah under the guise of seeking bass lessons."
 Saeed became the subject of the 2015 film (T)ERROR, winner of a Sundance Special Jury Prize for Breakout First Feature Film in 2015, which won an Emmy Award for Outstanding Investigative Documentary in 2017.
 It is the only documentary to capture an active, FBI undercover sting.
 Shah's case is offered as previous case.